mhkeller/mosaic-aggr-error/README.md

 5. Mouse over the chart area and you'll see the error in the console

 The chart is defined in [`src/lib/athletesCharts.js`](src/lib/athletesChart.js).

+Everything works fine if the columns are hardcoded.